The Ark and the Aardvark

-The Ark and the Aardvark is an upcoming animated adventure comedy film directed by John Stevenson and written by Philip LaZebnik and Glen Dolman.
-Produced by Unified Pictures and ReDefine Animation, it features the voices of Miles Teller, Aubrey Plaza, Jenny Slate, Rob Riggle, Craig Robinson and Stephen Merchant.
+The Ark and the Aardvark is an American upcoming animated adventure comedy film directed by John Stevenson and written by Philip LaZebnik and Glen Dolman.
+Produced by Unified Pictures and ReDefine Animation, it features the voices of Miles Teller, Aubrey Plaza, Jenny Slate, Rob Riggle, Craig Robinson, and Stephen Merchant.
 The story follows an aardvark named Gilbert who becomes the leader of a group of misfit animals in order to bring all the animals onto Noah's Ark.

 Development on the animated film began in October 2007 with Unified Pictures set to produce the film, and John Stevenson announced as director in 2013.
 During pre-production, the title was originally Noah's Ark, before eventually being changed to its current title.
-Much of the cast were revealed in September 2017, following Miles Teller's casting in October 2016.
+Much of the cast were revealed in September 2017, after Teller joined the cast in October 2016.

 Premise

 The story follows an outcast aardvark by the name of Gilbert, who becomes the reluctant leader of a ragtag group of misfit animals that need to be led to the mighty ark before the impending flood.
 Along their journey, they band together to conquer unforeseen obstacles, and ultimately, Gilbert discovers within himself the inner strength and ingenuity to prove that in a world of "twos", he was truly destined to be "the one".